ieeh-tu-dresden/.github/CONTRIBUTING.md

 ## Style Guide

 For Python code we use the pipeline to automatically check the formatting.
-We use `black` and `ruff` to check Python code.
+We use `ruff` to check Python code.
 If the code format is not complying, the pipeline will fail and the pull request will be blocked.

 ### Python

 This project uses the PEP 8 Style Guide for Python Code.
 For all details about the various conventions please refer to [PEP 8](https://www.python.org/dev/peps/pep-0008).

-Tip: Use [black](https://github.com/psf/black) to automatically format your Python code to conform to the PEP 8 style guide.
+Tip: Use [ruff](https://docs.astral.sh/ruff/) to automatically format your Python code to conform to the PEP 8 style guide.

 Furthermore, the following conventions apply: